-So you know how sometimes I go on a tirade and tell you guys how much of a genius I am for coming up with something new and delicious? (exhibit A) Well today is one of those days.
+So you know how sometimes I go on a tirade and tell you guys how much of a genius I am for coming up with something new and delicious? (exhibit A) Well, today is one of those days.
 Today I may very well have come up with one of the best fall appetizer recipes I have ever tried.
 You guys, I’ve eaten a lot of things.

 It’s got all the calling cards of a great fall treat.
 It’s hot and oozy.
-There is bacon and cheese!
+There are bacon and cheese!
 It’s a little messy.
 There is dipping sauce.
 And it can be eaten with your hands!
 Seriously those are like all of the calling cards am I right?

-You all know I love smoked cheddar, since I’ve made it into soup, mac & cheese, and a few other things.
-Well the same goes for maple and chipotle, so when the idea struck me to slap these two amazing flavors together I was in fact a bit scared.
+You all know I love smoked cheddar since I’ve made it into soup, mac & cheese, and a few other things.
+Well, the same goes for maple and chipotle, so when the idea struck me to slap these two amazing flavors together I was, in fact, a bit scared.
 Let’s be serious though what could go wrong with this exactly?
 They maple smoke bacon and cheddar already I’m just doing what I feel is right here in combining these things with even more maple and chipotle.

-Seriously people it was so right.
+Seriously, people, it was so right.

 Then the maple chipotle barbecue sauce comes into play and it’s just freakin heaven.
-Now this sauce is one of my favorites I’ve made it a few times for various events and it’s always well received.
-I added some shredded Brussels sprouts and chipotle toasted squash seeds (sprinkle with salt, chipotle powder and roast @ 300 for 10 to 15 minutes) to top the barbecue dipped quesadilla triangles because everyone like a little freshness and some crunch.
+Now, this sauce is one of my favorites I’ve made it a few times for various events and it’s always well received.
+I added some shredded Brussels sprouts and chipotle toasted squash seeds (sprinkle with salt, chipotle powder and roast @ 300 for 10 to 15 minutes) to top the barbecue dipped quesadilla triangles because of everyone like a little freshness and some crunch.